Track G Descriptions

 Wilderness: Survival Skills in the Great Outdoors

 All living creatures need certain things to survive.
 Some of these things include food, water, air, and space.
 Students will explore how to survive using the skills and knowledge everyone should know before venturing out into the outdoors.
-In three days, students will learn about general wilderness prep and hiking safety and using water and fire to survive in the great outdoors.
+Students will learn about general wilderness prep and hiking safety, using water and fire to survive in the great outdoors, and some of the best technology available to navigate and conduct citizen science.